Modelling and Configuration

-Figure 3.3 show schematically the low power configuration and attachment of the generator to the engine.
-In this figure, the small arrows show the mechanical or electrical power flow and the big arrows emphasizes the direction of the energy flow.
+Figure 3.3 shows schematically the low power configuration and attachment of the generator to the engine.
+In this figure, the small arrows show the mechanical or electrical power flow and the big arrows emphasize the direction of the energy flow.
 The drawback of the low power demand configuration is that the maximum captured kinetic energy during braking is limited by the size of the generator-alternator.
 Thus, the regenerative energy is limited by the available space for the generator and the characteristics of the serpentine belt, especially its maximum tension capacity.
 This configuration is the main solution for vehicles, such as front wheel vehicles, with little space for adding the generator to the powertrain.

 Figure 3.3 Low power demand systems (the serpentine belt) configuration

 High Power Demand System (Power Take Off) Configurations

 In service vehicles with high power demands, the generator can be driven by a power take off (PTO) module.
 In a vehicle, the engine produces power and transfers it to the wheels through the bell housing, transmission, drive shaft, differential and final axles.
 This condition can be better illustrated in a rear drive vehicle schematic as shown in Figure 3.4.
 In theory, it is possible to extract the mechanical power for the generator from 6 locations.
 However, PTO should allow RAPS to run directly from the engine when the vehicle is stopped.
 This option is possible if a PTO can be installed at a point between the engine and the transmission.

 Figure 3.4 Possible power extraction (PTO Installation) points in the high power demand system configuration

 In order to extract power at each of these points, a different PTO is needed.
 Generally, the required PTOs can be categorized into three main types;